 - The total fee (application + examination) must be paid by credit card through the ABOG website at the time of application.
 If you're found to be ineligible to take the exam, the examination portion of the fee will be refunded.
 The application portion of the fee is not refundable, nor will it be credited toward a subsequent application.

 - Please supply ABOG with an email address as part of the application process and notify ABOG of any change in your email address.

 - Following submission of the online application form and payment of the appropriate fee, your application will be considered in accordance with the requirements in effect for that year.
 You'll be notified of admissibility to the Qualifying Examination.

-- If accommodations are needed for a disability, ABOG must receive those requests no later than December 18, 2020 at 5 p.m.
-CDT.
+- If accommodations are needed for a disability, ABOG must receive those requests no later than December 17, 2021.
 See more information about accommodations for disabilities.

-- If you're lactating, you can request a 30-minute break and extension of your exam if you notify the ABOG office no later than December 18, 2020, and schedule at a Pearson VUE test center by the same date.
-After December 18, 2020, ABOG can't guarantee that it will be possible to schedule an extended test.
-Most Pearson VUE test centers have only one room that is available for breast pumping, so you are encouraged to make your reservations as soon as you receive approval for the test, as these rooms will be assigned on a first-come, first-served basis.
+- If you're lactating, you can request a 30-minute break and extension of your exam if you notify the ABOG office no later than December 17, 2021, and schedule at a Pearson VUE test center by the same date.
+After December 17, 2021, ABOG can't guarantee that it will be possible to schedule an extended test.
+Most Pearson VUE test centers have only one lactation room available, so you are encouraged to make your reservations as soon as you receive approval for the test, as these rooms will be assigned on a first-come, first-served basis.
 See more information about lactation accommodations.